dhharris/game_concept/README.md

 # game_concept

-A *work in progress* side-scrolling roguelike game written entirely in C.
+A *work in progress* roguelike game written entirely in C.

 ## Using the software
 ### Prerequisites